The digital standards aim to make best practice for digital easier to discover, understand and implement across the Victorian Public Service.

 - a range of mandatory standards comprising legal obligations, policy requirements, and industry standards

-- your Digital Management Committee (or its local equivalent) are responsible for the Framework's governance
+- your Digital Management Committee (or its local equivalent) are responsible for digital standard governance

-The framework and its standards apply to both external and internal digital assets
+The digital standards apply to both external and internal digital assets

-The framework and its standards cover external digital assets, for example websites, social media accounts, mobile apps.
+The digital standards cover external digital assets, for example websites, social media accounts, mobile apps.
 They also apply to 'internal' digital assets, for example, intranets and applications.

-We’ve developed these 12 Digital Design Principles for creating best-practice, user friendly digital services.
+We’ve developed principles for creating best-practice, user friendly digital services.
 They should inform all the work you do.

 The government’s digital presence should be: